Safety Tips: 17 Things Not to Do With an ATV

 Avoid driving in a manner that disturbs others by creating unnecessary noise, such as tire squealing, skidding, and sliding while accelerating or braking.

-Not only does this type of driving cause annoyance, but it also increase the risk of overturning the vehicle.
+Not only does this driving cause annoyance, but it also increases the risk of overturning the vehicle.

 Also, never attempt jumps, wheelies, or other stunts.